 In fact, I heard a rumor about U2.
 And I don’t know if this is true - but as they’re master songwriters and perfectionists - I wouldn't doubt it.

-Rumor is they would write a chorus … and really amp up that chorus and make it as best as they could.
+Rumor is they would write a chorus … and really amp up that central section and make it as best as they could.
 Yes, they’d make it a home run chorus.

 Then they’d say - “OK that’s going to be -- our verse!
-Now we need a chorus that beats that!”
+Now we need a new hook that beats that!”
 Whether or not that’s true - I think it’s a pretty compelling idea.

 On that note, here are 3 of my favorite songs that are just hook, upon hook, upon hook.
 I mean what section here is the verse?
 Or is each section of the song just a BIG FAT hook?
 It is to me!